Diabetes in Indigenous Australians

-Diabetes, in particular, non-insulin dependent diabetes, is prevalent in the Aboriginal and Torres Strait Islander populations of Australia.
-As many as 1 in 20 Australians are said to suffer from diabetes, and of this amount, Aboriginal people are three times as likely to succumb to this disease, in comparison to non-Aboriginal people.
+Diabetes, in particular, non-insulin-dependent diabetes, is prevalent in the Aboriginal and Torres Strait Islander populations of Australia.
+As many as 1 in 20 Australians are said to suffer from diabetes.
+Aboriginal people are three times as likely to become diabetic in comparison to non-Aboriginal people.
 In contrast with type 1 diabetes, which is a predisposed autoimmune condition, type 2 diabetes or insulin-resistant diabetes, is a preventable disease, heavily influenced by a multitude of socioeconomic factors.
 Sufferers of the disease are consequently more susceptible to chronic health issues, including heart disease and kidney failure.
-Conclusively, this has contributed to the 17 year life expectancy gap between Aboriginal people and non-Aboriginal people and in turn, has led to disparity and inequity of health between Aboriginal people and non-Aboriginal people.
+Conclusively, this has contributed to the 17 year life expectancy gap between Aboriginal people and non-Aboriginal people and has led to health inequities between Aboriginal people and non-Aboriginal people.

 History

 The history of Aboriginal Australians is said to have spanned some 60,000 years prior to colonization, yet they were first cited by Europeans in 1606.
-Further investigations of the land over the years leading to James Cook's arrival in 1769-70, suggested that the Aboriginal people were hunter gatherers, who were described as "beasts who roamed the land".
+Further investigations of the land over the years leading to James Cook's arrival in 1769-70, suggested that the Aboriginal people were hunter-gatherers, who were described as "beasts who roamed the land".
 Fully utilising the resources at their disposal, the diet of the early Aboriginal people was predominantly made up of land animals, fish and shellfish, as well as birds and plant foods.
 (Note that some historians dispute this, such as Bill Gammage and Bruce Pascoe (in his Dark Emu).)

-Post colonisation, the Aboriginal people experienced excessive disruptions to their socioeconomic circumstances and thus, this has seen a rapid decline in their health status.
-Forced to assimilate into a white, European Society, Aboriginal people abandoned their traditional way of living and reluctantly adopted those of the colony.
-Over time this has seen the introduction of sugar and refined foods into the diet of Aboriginal Australians, initially to sever existing connections to the land.
-Aboriginal people have since viewed sugar as an important cultural food, bringing with it, family identities and reinforcing connections.
-Hence, Aboriginal people have since become highly vulnerable to suffering from conditions such as diabetes.
+Post-colonisation, the Aboriginal people experienced excessive disruptions to their socioeconomic circumstances, leading to a rapid decline in their health status.
+Forced to assimilate into a Eurocentric society, Aboriginal people abandoned their traditional way of living and reluctantly adopted those of the colony.
+Over time, this has seen the introduction of sugar and refined foods into the diet of Aboriginal Australians, initially to sever existing connections to the land.
+Aboriginal people have since viewed sugar as an important cultural food, associated with family identities and reinforcing connections.
+Subsequently, Aboriginal people have since become highly vulnerable to suffering from conditions such as diabetes.

 Causes

 European influence

-The prevalence of type 2 diabetes, obesity and the corresponding diseases that are associated with this condition, are often attributed to the European influences at the time of colonisation.
+The prevalence of type 2 diabetes, obesity, and the corresponding diseases that are associated with these conditions, are often attributed to European influences at the time of colonisation.
 Sugar and refined foods were used at this time as a means of detaching Aboriginal people from the land and assimilating them into white society.
 Consequently, Aboriginal Australians have likened certain traditions and memories to the use of sugar.
-Thus, the ‘westernisation’ of Aboriginal communities forced the neglect of a nutrient-dense diet and thus, cemented the foundation for this prevailing condition.
+Thus, the ‘Westernisation’ of Aboriginal communities forced the neglect of a nutrient-dense diet and cemented a foundation for the development of type 2 diabetes.